nokia/SBOM-QA/README.md

 **3. nest** - A progressive Node.js framework for building efficient and scalable server-side applications.

 **4. socket.io** - Enables real-time, bidirectional communication between web clients and servers.

+## Java Maven Projects
+The java_Maven folder includes several Java projects built with Maven, showcasing various applications and frameworks:

+**1. elasticsearch** - A distributed search and analytics engine.

+**2.java-design-patterns** - A collection of common design patterns implemented in Java.

+**3. spring-boot** - A popular framework to build stand-alone, production-grade Spring-based applications.